 - how to locate and follow workplace information

 - how to identify and correct (or report) situations or procedures that do not meet the business' food safety obligations

 - who to report food safety issues to within the business

 - their responsibilities in relation to health and hygiene requirements.

 The Australian Food Safety Standard 3.2.2 (Food Safety Practices and General Requirements) requires that people who handle food must have the appropriate skills and knowledge for the work they do.

 Food handlers – training

-Everyone working in a food premises is encouraged to be trained in safe food handling.
-Dofoodsafely, a free online learning program, is a good place to start.
+Everyone working in a food premises are encouraged to be trained in safe food handling.
+DoFoodSafely, a free online learning program, is a good place to start.